 There was a brief pause.
 The man who’d had his shoulder clapped, looked straight at me and said, “Now, honey, it’s fine for girls to do a little fishing and all, but when it comes to football that’s men’s talk.
 You need to leave it to the men.”
 It took a minute for me to realize he was deadly serious; I had been dismissed.

 The ‘Huskers would go on to end that season 13-0, win the Orange Bowl in a decisive 42-17 defeat over Tennessee, and split the national championship title.
 Although football is a sport I could easily live without, I watched that Orange Bowl game from start to finish, in the solitary comfort of my rented guesthouse in Omaha.
 The triumph of that victory remains in my mind a cosmic affirmation of a certain type of man, completely at ease in day-long conversation ranging from the history of the Cornhuskers to the characteristics of food scientists and sommeliers.
 We even discussed politics and religion.

-I will never forget the Simons’ open, genuine, generous welcome to me – two ‘Huskers to a Volunteer, two Jews to an Episcopalian, two men to a woman – absent any lines of demarcation or implied requirements.
+I will never forget the Simons’ open, genuine, generous welcome to me – two ‘Huskers to a Volunteer, two Jewish men to an Episcopalian woman – absent any lines of demarcation or implied requirements.